fastoch/Networking/Port_numbers.md

 ## Ephemeral ports

 They are short-lived ports used for the client side of a connection.
+This kind of port only lasts for the duration of the session.
 When your PC initiates a session to a web server, an ephemeral port will be used.

-This kind of port only lasts for the duration of the session.
-IANA suggests to use Dynamically assigned port numbers.
+IANA suggests to use the range intended for Dynamically assigned port numbers.
+However, BSD uses ports 1024 to 4999.
+FreeBSD uses the IANA range since release 4.6.
+Linux uses ports 32768 to 61000.

 ---
 EOF